pgbarletta/locuaz/docs/source/platformflow.rst

 *locuaz* takes one or more docked target-binder complexes and performs mutations on user selected binder sequences.
 These subsequent mutations are performed simultaneously to evaluate the vicinity of the solution landscape, and sequentially to advance in the optimization process.
-Simultaneous mutations give rise to **iterations**, which all together compose an **epoch**.
+Simultaneous mutations give rise to **branches**, which all together compose an **epoch**.

-The initial complex(es) are used to create the initial *iterations*, which belong to the *epoch 0*.
+The initial complex(es) are used to create the initial *branches*, which belong to the *epoch 0*.
-A full *iteration* includes:
+A full *branch* includes:

  * Complex files: the complex structure (**.pdb** and **.gro**), index file (**.ndx**) and a topology (in a **.zip** file).